-Transition is an international movement that has been growing since 2005.
-It is about communities stepping up to address the big challenges we face by starting local.
+All of our activities promote community and common action.
+The Green Team is a chapter of Transition, an international movement founded in 2005 that encourages communities to starting local in addressing the big challenges we face.
 By coming together, we are able to find solutions.
-We seek to nurture a caring culture, one focused on supporting each other, both as groups or as wider communities.
+We seek to nurture a caring culture focused on supporting each other, both as groups or as wider communities.

 In practice, we are cleaning up the environment, reclaiming the economy through initiatives such as Buy Nothing and community gardening, sparking local leadership by mentoring youth, creating community, educating through camps, films and forums, and weaving webs of connection and support.
-It’s an approach that has spread now to over 50 countries, in thousands of groups: in towns, villages, cities, universities, schools.
-The WCGT became a transition community this year.
-We really hope you feel inspired to take part in this work and we’d be honoured if you did
+It’s an approach that has spread now to over 50 countries, in thousands of groups, in towns, villages, cities, universities, schools.
+Through WCGT, West Chester became a transition community in 2020.
+We hope you feel inspired to take part in this work and we’d be honored if you did!

-In 2022, we plan to continue by expanding community gardening opportunities, spreading pollinator gardens throughout the area, working with the borough to reduce plastic use and this year, we are planning a community wide celebration in May, called Front Porch Concerts West Chester.
+In 2022, we plan to continue by expanding community gardening opportunities, spreading pollinator gardens throughout the area, working with West Chester Borough to reduce plastic use, and holding a community-wide celebration in May, called Front Porch Concerts West Chester.

 History of West Chester Area Transition (WCAT)